|Want to know what amazing bands are playing in London soon? Not sure what cool club events are on?

 Peña Londres organises monthly flamenco show with performers from the UK but also visiting artists from Spain.

 Although I prefer to see flamenco shows at smaller venues, it is definitely worth checking out the hottest names in the flamenco world at the annual London Flamenco Festival at Sadler’s Wells.
-Next festival: 16 February – 28 February 2016.
+The festival usually takes place in February-March.